 - Take this medicine the same way every day.
-This means take it at the same time, and always take it with food or always without food.
+This means take it at the same time and always with food or always without food.

-- Swallow the regular tablet whole with a glass of water.
+- Regular tablet: Swallow whole with a glass of water.
 Do not crush, break, or chew it.

-- Small glass: Use a medicine cup to measure 25 milliliters (mL) of water.
-Pour the water into a small glass.
-Put the tablet in the water without breaking or crushing it.
-Wait 3 minutes, then gently stir the mixture to break up the tablet.
+- Small cup: Put the tablet in a cup with 25 mL water.
+Do not break or crush the tablet.
+Wait 3 minutes, and then gently stir the mixture.
 Drink the mixture right away.
-After drinking, refill the glass with the same amount of water.
-Drink the water right away so you get all the medicine.
+Refill the glass with the same amount of water and drink it right away so you get all the medicine.

-- If you have a kidney or liver transplant, you may have to take this medicine for the rest of your life to prevent rejection of the organ.
+- Kidney or liver transplant patients: You may have to take this medicine for the rest of your life to prevent rejection of the organ.
 Do not change your dose or stop taking this medicine without talking to your doctor.
 Take all medicines that are part of your treatment as prescribed, especially the ones you need to take at the same time as everolimus.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.